Andrel62/rock-paper-scissors-js/README.md

 # rock-paper-scissors-js
-An exercise from The Odin Project
+An exercise from The Odin Project.

+just to see if changes work.